byarbrough/ECE281_Lab03/README.md

 ###Part 2: More Floors and Change Inputs
 Strangely enough, I had less trouble with this than the required functionality.
 This is largely becuase once I had the setup going, the modifcations to the Moore machine were not overly complex.
 For the prime number floors, it was simply a matter of adding a bunch of extra states and defining their functions.
 The original Moore shell would have been fine for this, but I was too lazy to copy and paste that many if statemnts.
 Both of these clock triggerd processes begin the same, but then differ.

-_CODE FROM THE SHELL_
+####CODE FROM THE SHELL

 	if rising_edge(clk) then

 		--reset is active high and will return the elevator to floor1

 		--Question: is reset synchronous or asynchronous?
+Synchronous.

-Synchronous. if reset='1' then
+		if reset='1' then

 			floor_state <= floor1;

-		--now we will code our next-state logic else
+		--now we will code our next-state logic

+		else

 			case floor_state is

 				--when our current state is floor1

 				when floor1 =>

-					--if up_down is set to "go up" and stop is set to --"don't stop" which floor do we want to go to? if (up_down='1' and stop='0') then
+					--if up_down is set to "go up" and stop is set to

+					--"don't stop" which floor do we want to go to?

+					if (up_down='1' and stop='0') then

 						--floor2 right??
 This makes sense!

 						floor_state <= floor2;

-					--otherwise we're going to stay at floor1 else
+					--otherwise we're going to stay at floor1

+					else

 						floor_state <= floor1;

 					end if;

-####As you can see, there is a lot of testing with multiple if statements.
-This would have been a lot of lines of code to do the prime numbers.
+_As you can see, there is a lot of testing with multiple if statements.
+This would have been a lot of lines of code to do the prime numbers._

-_MY CODE_
+#####MY CODE

 	if rising_edge(clk) then

 		--reset is active high and will return the elevator to floor1
-		--Question: is reset synchronous or asynchronous?

 		if reset='1' then

-		--changed to from floor1 to floor2 for prime number problem floor_state <= floor2;
+		--changed to from floor1 to floor2 for prime number problem

+			floor_state <= floor2;

 		elsif (stop='0' and up_down='1') then--moving up

 			case floor_state is

 				when floor2 =>

 					floor_state <= floor3;

 				when floor3 =>

 					floor_state <= floor5;

 				when floor5 =>

 					floor_state <= floor7;

 				when floor7 =>

 					floor_state <= floor11;

 				when floor11 =>

 					floor_state <= floor13;

 				when floor13 =>

 					floor_state <= floor17;

 				when floor17 =>

 					floor_state <= floor19;

 				when floor19 =>

 					floor_state <= floor19;

 				when others =>

 					floor_state <= floor2;

 			end case;

 ####This code does the entirety of the moving up, and a similar chunk does moving down.
 That's it.
 Much simpler.

+_Please see the Commented Code file for my other code evaluations_

 Both cases were sure to include a "when others" option: critical for handling phantom states.
 Although there isn't really a reason to get phantom states, when they do come up they hold memory if they aren't accounted for and can generally cause problems with the device.